KartoffelToby/better_thermostat/README.md

 ### Advance information:

-- If you have a question or need help please create a new [discussion](https://github.com/KartoffelToby/ai_thermostat/discussions) or check if your question is already answered.
+- If you have a question or need help please create a new [discussion](https://github.com/KartoffelToby/better_thermostat/discussions) or check if your question is already answered.
-- If you have a suggestion, found a bug, or want to add a new device or function create a new [issue](https://github.com/KartoffelToby/ai_thermostat/issues)
+- If you have a suggestion, found a bug, or want to add a new device or function create a new [issue](https://github.com/KartoffelToby/better_thermostat/issues)
-- If you want to contribute to this project create a new [pull request](https://github.com/KartoffelToby/ai_thermostat/pulls)
+- If you want to contribute to this project create a new [pull request](https://github.com/KartoffelToby/better_thermostat/pulls)

 ### Core features:

 *Talke to me!
-What makes the ai_thermostat better?*
+What makes the better_thermostat better?*

 - simplifies your TRVs modes
 - makes your TRVs full compatible with Google Home